 What’s more satisfying on a warm summer evening than an ice-cold glass of homemade strawberry lemonade?
 It’s a perfect combination of tart and sweet that’s as refreshing as it looks!

 Lemonade is a perfect summery drink.
 Made right, it’s sweet, flavorful, and refreshing.
-With all the fresh, ripe berries and other fruits that are available in the summer months, don’t limit yourself to basic lemonade.
+With all the fresh, ripe berries and other fruits available in the summer months, don’t limit yourself to basic lemonade.
 Experiment with other fruits or a blend of different fruits!

 This recipe starts with my basic recipe for Simply Perfect Lemonade.
 It’s easy to build upon something that is already amazing, all on its own!
-By adding blended strawberries, I’ve taken this lemonade to a whole new level.
+I’ve taken this lemonade to a whole new level by adding blended strawberries.
 But don’t let your imagination stop there…peach lemonade, kiwi lemonade, mango lemonade…the possibilities are endless!
 Leave me a comment below and let me know what you create!

 The most important step (and really the only step) in creating great lemonade is making a simple syrup.
 Also referred to as “sugar syrup,” simple syrup is a liquefied form of sugar commonly used to sweeten cocktails, iced tea, iced coffee, lemonade, and other cold drinks.
 Because it is a liquid sweetener, it is much easier to blend into cold beverages than regular sugar.
-If you simply stirred sugar into cold water and lemon juice, the sugar would sink to the bottom.
-You would end up with the top half of your drink being pucker-producing tart and the bottom being over the top sweet.
+For example, if you simply stirred granulated sugar into cold water and lemon juice, the sugar would sink to the bottom.
+As a result, you would end up with the top half of your drink being pucker-producing tart and the bottom being over the top sweet.

 You gently heat 1 cup of water with 1 cup of sugar over medium-low heat until the sugar is completely dissolved.
 Stir the simple syrup occasionally to help with the dissolving.
 This should really only take a couple of minutes.
 You don’t want the syrup to boil.
-You will end up evaporating too much of your water, and you run the risk of burning the sugar.
+You will evaporate too much of your water, and you run the risk of burning the sugar.
 When the sugar is completely dissolved, remove it from the heat and cool for 10 minutes.